Essential food and wine experiences: Sydney

 Another place serving beautiful, modern food packed with flavour is Ester in Chippendale.
 They also have a very good wine program.
 This is a restaurant we return to time and time again.

 Chippendale is also the home of Automata in the Old Clare Hotel complex.
 The food here prepared by chef Clayton Wells is delightful and the wine program exciting.
-Over in Elizabeth Bay is everyone's favourite restaurant, ACME, where chef Mitch Orr serves up exemplary pasta dishes and interesting snacks.

 One of the most exciting seafood restaurants in Sydney is Saint Peter in Paddington where talented chef Josh Niland plies his trade with some very interesting dishes.
-We also thoroughly enjoy the clever food at nearby Fred's where Danielle Alvarez is attracting a lot of favourable reveiws.
+We also thoroughly enjoy the clever food at nearby Fred's where Danielle Alvarez is attracting a lot of favourable reviews.

 Restaurant Hubert where Dan Pepperell (formerly of 10 William Street) is now cooking is a very large venue but the food is excellent and the service attentive.
-Mercado where the talented Nathan Sasi is at the helm in the kitchen is also a good place to try for innovative food.

 Whenever we have been away from Sydney for more than a couple of weeks, we start to crave the vibrant food at Sydney's Asian restaurants such as the lovely Chat Thai where we happily line up to wait for a table.
 And, of course, Mr Wong where the food is prepared with care and skill despite the massive number of diners who go through this restaurant each day.